sophrein/taxid-minting-process/README.md

 ## Citation / Acknowledgements

-Developed at the Natural History Museum London as part of the Biodiversity Genomics Europe (BGE) initiative and UKBOL (UK Barcode of Life) project.
+Developed by Dan Parsons and Ben Price at the Natural History Museum (NHM) London, as part of the Biodiversity Genomics Europe (BGE) initiative and UKBOL (UK Barcode of Life) projects.